lucky-media/guidelines/src/content/docs/backend/laravel.md

 # Laravel Development

-Laravel, an open-source PHP web framework, is designed to make web application development a breeze.
-Known for its elegant syntax, powerful tools, and active community, it's no wonder we've contributed loads to the Laravel universe with various open-source solutions and pull requests.
-Here’s a lovely little thing Taylor Otwell – the creator of Laravel – said about us in a [tweet](https://twitter.com/taylorotwell/status/1395377247998119941)!
+Laravel is an open-source PHP web framework built for web application development.
+It has clean syntax, useful built-in tools, and a large active community.
+We've contributed to the Laravel ecosystem through various open-source packages and pull requests.
+Taylor Otwell — the creator of Laravel — even mentioned us in a [tweet](https://twitter.com/taylorotwell/status/1395377247998119941).

-We adore sharing our smarts and expertise on our popular [blog](https://www.luckymedia.dev/blog) frequented by 2-3 thousand visitors monthly.
-Expect detailed posts about challenges we've conquered and the innovative solutions we've uncovered.
+We also write about Laravel on our [blog](https://www.luckymedia.dev/blog), which gets 2–3 thousand visitors per month.
+Posts cover real problems we've run into and how we solved them.

 ## Reactor for Laravel

-For developers who rely on Laravel, scaffoldings and boilerplates can be crucial to your workflow.
-Enter Reactor, Lucky Media's package that brings advanced scaffolding and frontend tooling to your Laravel apps, slashing time spent on setting up base configurations.
+Reactor is our Laravel package that provides scaffolding and frontend tooling for Laravel apps.
+It cuts down the time you spend on base configuration.

-While Laravel Breeze offers a minimal boilerplate, Reactor kicks it up a notch.
-Get ready for an advanced frontend setup, pre-configured ESLint and Prettier, automatic code formatting, linting with Husky hooks, and Laravel Pint-based GitHub Workflow.
-Reactor also boasts frontend components inspired by shadcn/ui, focusing on composability and customization.
+Laravel Breeze gives you a minimal starting point, but Reactor goes further.
+It includes:

+- An advanced frontend setup
+- Pre-configured ESLint and Prettier
+- Automatic code formatting
+- Linting via Husky hooks
+- A Laravel Pint-based GitHub Workflow
+- Frontend components inspired by shadcn/ui, focused on composability and customization

 ## Statamic CMS

-Meet Statamic, the highly intuitive content management system (CMS), boasting speedy load times and version-controlled content.
-This user-friendly CMS excels with its super-fast loading speeds, customizable design blocks, and top-notch data protection.

-We're giddy about building some of the best Statamic starter kits out there, empowering you to create your own website in mere minutes.
-Among our arsenal:
+Statamic is a CMS built on Laravel.
+It has fast load times, version-controlled content, and a flexible control panel.

+We've built several Statamic starter kits to help you get a site running fast:

-- [Cloud](https://statamic.com/starter-kits/luckymedia/cloud) – an affordable, all-inclusive experience.
+- [Cloud](https://statamic.com/starter-kits/luckymedia/cloud) — a straightforward, all-inclusive starter kit.
-- [Landtamic](https://statamic.com/starter-kits/luckymedia/landtamic) – our super-powerful, most popular paid kit, packed with 100+ design components and fantastic features.
+- [Landtamic](https://statamic.com/starter-kits/luckymedia/landtamic) — our most popular paid kit, with 100+ design components.
-- [Résumé](https://statamic.com/starter-kits/luckymedia/resume) – the ultimate kit for crafting a personal site that showcases your skills and expertise.
+- [Résumé](https://statamic.com/starter-kits/luckymedia/resume) — a kit for building a personal site to showcase your work.

-We utilize Statamic in most of our website development projects, where clients need an intuitive, user-friendly CMS that packs a punch.
+We use Statamic on most projects where clients need a user-friendly CMS.

 ## Filament Admin Panel

-Filament, a collection of tools for quickly building stunning TALL stack apps for humans, is another game changer.
-The TALL stack (TailwindCSS, Alpine.js, Livewire, and Laravel) is a tech lineup that full-stack Laravel developers use to create dynamic, maintainable applications pronto.
-Filament sports a top-notch community and a plethora of plugins for instant feature access, making your productivity sparkle.
+Filament is a collection of tools for building TALL stack apps.
+The TALL stack is TailwindCSS, Alpine.js, Livewire, and Laravel.
+It has a strong community and a large plugin ecosystem that lets you add features quickly.

-For web application projects demanding complex functionalities, we happily turn to Filament as our go-to Admin Panel.
+For projects that need complex admin functionality, we use Filament as our go-to admin panel.